Literacy

 5 Min Read

 Not so long ago, literacy was interpreted as having reading and writing skills.
 Lessons focused primarily on these two essential skills.
-However, that has since changed; students are now expected to practice writing, reading, speaking, and listening, turning two key areas into four.
+However, students are now expected to practice speaking, writing, reading, and listening, turning two key areas into four.
 Each of these literacy content areas should receive equal weight in the classroom if students are to reach an advanced level that allows them to fully participate in lessons and excel in a range of subjects.

 Literacy is a universal skill that’s important for success in all subjects.